 “Winners don’t do different things, they do things differently”.

 Firstly and foremostly, you must understand that no matter how many sleepless nights you may spend preparing for this examination, ultimately, it is only those 3 hours (at the examination hall during the Mains (Written) Examination) that are going to decide your fate.
-So it is very important for the candidates to prepare their subject strictly in an Exam Oriented manner.
+So, it is very important for the candidates to prepare their subject strictly in an Exam Oriented manner.
 What is important here is not how much you have studied for the exam but how much you would be able to write at the time of the exam?
 So, what is important here is not to master the subject in all its possible details but rather, one should prepare the subject strictly in a professional manner keeping in mind the demands for ‘conceptual clarity’, ‘analytical reasoning’ and ‘correct writing expression’ as set forth by Union Public Service Commission.
 Only then one can hope to cover the syllabus for this exam in a time-bound manner with better chances of success.
-This you would realize step-by-step as you move along these notes and with vital inputs from my side at regular intervals.
+This you would realize step-by-step as you move along these notes and with vital inputs from my side during the course of your preparation.

 Thus, following a theme-based approach you would not only realize the depth of understanding that is expected from candidates at this examination but also it would keep you focused throughout your preparation.
 Please note that the theme-based approach would help you develop Mental Framework of the entire syllabus.
 Further, once you are confident that you have understood the broader dimensions of the theme then it would also resist your temptation to collect more and more study material on the same topic.
 Thus, saving you both time as well as energy.
 You will learn this art as we proceed with the syllabus.

 Write Relevantly is the most critical stage of all.
 As I mentioned in the beginning that no matter how much you might have studied and what all sources you might have referred, ultimately it is your answer sheet that determines your destiny.
-Thus, your written answer must be a perfect blend of conceptual clarity, conceptual interlinking, and sociological language.
+Thus, your written answer must be a perfect blend of conceptual clarity, contemporary analysis and sociological language.
 More importantly, such an answer needs to be produced on paper within the Time-and-Word Limit.